The Study Area:

 The Medway Gap is a unique landscape full of fascinating and varied interpretive resources – nationally important wildlife sites, iconic Neolithic monuments and a rich industrial heritage.
 It lies close to two major urban areas with a large potential audience but access to this rich heritage was in need of improvement.

-We worked in partnership with the Kent Downs AONB Team and Kent Wildlife Trust on an interpretive and community engagement plan that was one of the supporting documents for a successful £2.5m Landscape Partnership Scheme bid to the HLF.
+We worked in partnership with the Kent Downs AONB Team and Kent Wildlife Trust during the development phase, on an interpretive and community engagement plan.
+It was one of the supporting documents for a successful stage two £2.5m Landscape Partnership Scheme bid to the HLF.

 What we did: